Skip to content

 A low grade does not mean your site is broken.
 A page can have clean code, valid structured data, and a clear layout and still score low if it gives AI engines little quotable content to work with.
 The grade reflects AEO readiness specifically — not the overall quality of your site.

-Think of it like a coach naming the three things to work on this week.
-Fixing them makes you better.
-It does not mean there is nothing left to improve.
+Think of it like a coach naming the things to work on this week.
+Fixing them makes you measurably better — and next week's list reflects where you are then.

 What to expect after you make fixes